 - 15. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name. - 16.
-FILER ID: See instructions for section 1. - 17.
+FILER ID: See instructions for Cover Sheet, page 1, section 1. - 17.
 TOTALS: Complete this section only after you have completed all applicable schedules.

-Line 1- Total Unitemized Political Contributions: Enter the total of all unitemized contributions (other than pledges, loans, guarantees of loans, or contributions made electronically) of \$90 or less.
-Do not include any contributions itemized on Schedules A1 or A2 or any contribution made electronically.
+Line 1- Total Unitemized Political Contributions: Enter the total of all unitemized contributions (other than pledges, loans, guarantees of loans, or contributions made electronically) of \$110 or less.
+Do not include any contributions itemized on Schedules A1 or A2 or any contributions made electronically.
 Enter a "0" if you did not receive any unitemized contributions during the period covered.

-On Schedules A1 and A2, you are required to itemize political contributions that totaled more than \$90 from one person and any political contribution that is made electronically.
-You also may itemize contributions of \$90 or less from one person.
+On Schedules A1 and A2, you are required to itemize political contributions that totaled more than \$110 from one person during the reporting period and any political contribution that is made electronically.
+(Remember: If the committee received contributions totaling more than \$110 from one person during the reporting period, you are required to itemize all of those contributions, even if individual contributions were \$110 or less.)
+You may also itemize contributions of \$110 or less from one person.
 Do not include any itemized contributions in the total entered on line 1, regardless of amount.